RosDiaf/REST-API-Node-js/README.md

-# REST-API-Node-js
+REST-API-Node-js
 Overview
 Simple REST APIs in Node.

 Getting Started
 Create directory

-Now open up your terminal or command line and go to the project's directory.
+Now open up your terminal or command line and go to the project’s directory.
 Type

 npm init

 name:
 version: